Ulster Road wastewater pipeline replacement

 What’s happening?

-We are nearing the completion of replacing 3.9km of an existing underground wastewater pressure main under Ulster Road and installing about 300m of new gravity main pipeline along North Road.
+We have completed replacing 3.9km of an existing underground wastewater pressure main under Ulster Road and installing about 300m of new gravity main pipeline along North Road.
 This replacement will allow us to maintain a reliable wastewater service and reduce future leaks and breaks.

-Work will be carried out in stages by our authorised contractor DM Civil.
+Work was carried out in stages by our authorised contractor DM Civil.
 The pipeline was installed by underground horizontal drilling through small pits in the road.
-DM Civil are now completing reinstatements and final works.
-Please see the section below "When Is This Happening" for further details on lane closures, timings and detours.
+DM Civil is now completing minor reinstatements.

 Where will the new pipeline go?